DM848/srv-service-generator/README.md

   "lang": "jolie", // programming language (must match a template repo suffix - [golang]) "tags": [] // js array of string tags.
 These can be seen by other services.
 ```
+## Ednpoints
+POST `/service` for creating a new service.
+In the JSON, you will see a progress token in the body which must be added as a header if you want to query the `/progress` endpoint.

+GET `/progress` gives you progress over the different steps executed/executing/or about to be executed in order to create the service.